|

 The leaves difficult.

-obvious glory of the flowers, as contrasted with the subtler miracle of
+glory of the flowers, as contrasted with the subtler miracle of their foliage.

-in the gardens still trembled on the brink of being supernatural, the pepper
+still trembled on the brink of being supernatural, the pepper trees and carobs

-trees and carobs along the side streets still manifestly belonged to some
+along the side streets still manifestly belonged to some sacred grove.

-seen and had so often rendered in his paintings - a stucco wall with a shadow
+often rendered in his paintings - a stucco wall with a shadow slanting across

-slanting across it, blank but unforgettably beautiful, empty but charged with
+it, blank but unforgettably beautiful, empty but charged with all the meaning

 Revelation dawned and was